patrickromeromccafferty/wetgrain/notes6.md

 <br>

 **dogworld, Dan Power** <br><br>
-Strong visual imagery evokes the languors of a 21st century urbanised envi- ronment in which humans and dogs alike languish in torpid helplessness.
+Strong visual imagery evokes the languors of a 21st century urbanised environment in which humans and dogs alike languish in torpid helplessness.
 In botanical contexts, dog (as in dog violet / dog rose) indicates worthlessness, lack of virtue or value – and this sense resonates with the ‘dog world’ so deftly encapsulated in the poem.
-By transposing the human and the canine con- dition, this poem’s metaphors imply big questions about world-making and interspecies relationships: which species is defining the world of which – and what kinds of intelligences are necessary for such a world to be inhabited and borne?<br><br>
+By transposing the human and the canine condition, this poem’s metaphors imply big questions about world-making and interspecies relationships: which species is defining the world of which – and what kinds of intelligences are necessary for such a world to be inhabited and borne?<br><br>
 *Kim Crowder*
 <br>
 <br>